MuhammadHamzaAmir/chartjs-with-dynamic-dataset/README.md

-# **ChartJS wirh dynamic dataset**
+# **Working with Joins**

-In this tutorial we are going to build a dynamic graph/chart generator based o data with ChartJS.
+In this tutorial we are going to explore different types of relations between tables in a database and observe different types of charts with ChartJS.

 ## **Prerequisites**